-- directly to investors, including through a specific bidding, auction or other process; - to investors through agents; - to or through underwriters, brokers or dealers; - in "at the market" offerings, within the meaning of Rule 415(a)(4) of the Securities Act to or through a market maker or into an existing trading market on an exchange or otherwise; - in block trades; - through a combination of any such methods of sale; and - through any other method permitted by applicable law and described in a prospectus supplement.
+- directly to investors, including through a specific bidding, auction or other process; - · to investors through agents; - · to or through underwriters, brokers or dealers; - in "at the market" offerings, within the meaning of Rule 415(a)(4) of the Securities Act to or through a market maker or into an existing trading market on an exchange or otherwise; - in block trades; - through a combination of any such methods of sale; and - through any other method permitted by applicable law and described in a prospectus supplement.

-Easterly Government Properties, Inc. or in exchange for debt securities of Easterly Government Properties LP.
+Easterly Government Properties, Inc. common stock or preferred stock may be issued upon conversion of debt securities or preferred stock of Easterly Government Properties, Inc. or in exchange for debt securities of Easterly Government Properties LP.
 Securities may also be issued upon exercise of warrants of Easterly Government Properties, Inc. Easterly Government Properties, Inc. and Easterly Government Properties LP reserve the right to sell securities directly to investors on their own behalf in those jurisdictions where they are authorized to do so.
 In addition to the foregoing, we may issue shares of our common stock to holders of common units of Easterly Government Properties LP, and any of their pledgees, donees, transferees or other successors in interest, in exchange for their common units.
 We may only offer our common stock in this manner if the holders of these common units present them for redemption under the Partnership Agreement, and we exercise our right to issue our common stock to them instead of paying a cash amount.
 We will receive no cash proceeds from any issuance of the shares of our common stock in exchange for common units, but we will acquire additional common units in exchange for any such issuances.